tedneward/ProfBlog/content/blog/2023/when-to-command.md

 What's worse is that the manager, by having abandoned their ownership of the decision, has lost the respect and confidence of the team--that consensus manager is now, at best, an arbitrator, and at worst, a spectator.

 ## The Buck Stops Here
 As a manager of a team, you are (literally) paid to own decisions.
 There will come times when the team will need a decision to be made, but cannot agree on what that decision needs to be.
 Some may have an agenda they wish to see fulfilled, some may genuinely believe they have a better perspective; their intentions do not matter.
-What matters is that they disagre on what the decision will be.
+What matters is that they disagree on what the decision will be.
 In those moments, the decision is--and must be--yours to make.
 The buck stops with you, and that means that at times, you will need to make decisions that may be unpopular with some of your team.
+You don't do it capriciously or maliciously, and you certainly don't do so in such a way that somebody takes it personally, but you have to do it.

+You are the manager.
+It's your decision to own.

 Two interesting stories are told about this phenomenon: